Learning Semidefinite Regularizers: An Alternating Update Algorithm for Learning Semidefinite Regularizers

 \subsection{An Alternating Update Algorithm for Matrix Factorization}

 Given the resolution of the identifiability issues in the preceding two sections, we are now in a position to describe an algorithmic approach for computing a factorization \eqref{eq:lowrankfactor} of a data matrix $Y = [\by^{(1)} | \cdots | \by^{(n)}] \in \R^{d \times n}$ to obtain a semidefinite regularizer that promotes the type of structure contained in $Y$.
-Specifically, given a target dimension $q$, our objective is to obtain a normalized linear map $\L : \R^{q \times q} \rightarrow \R^d$ and a collection $\{X^{(j)}\}_{j=1}^n$ of low-rank matrices such that $\sum_{i=1}^n \|\by^{(j)} - \L(X^{(j)})\|_{\ell_2}^2$ is minimized.
+Specifically, given a target dimension $q$, our objective is to obtain a normalized linear map $\L : \R^{q \times q} \rightarrow \R^d$ and a collection $\ensafull$ of low-rank matrices such that $\sum_{i=1}^n \|\by^{(j)} - \L(X^{(j)})\|_{\ell_2}^2$ is minimized.
 Our procedure is an alternating update technique that sequentially updates the low-rank $X^{(j)}$'s followed by an update of $\L$.
 We assume that our algorithm is provided with a data matrix $Y \in \R^{d \times n}$, a target dimension $q$, and an initial guess for the normalized map $\L$.
 Our method is summarized in Algorithm \ref{alg:amsdpreg}.

-\subsubsection{Updating the low-rank matrices $\{X^{(j)}\}_{j=1}^n$}
+\subsubsection{Updating the low-rank matrices $\ensafull$}

-In this stage a normalized linear map $\L : \R^{q \times q} \rightarrow \R^d$ is fixed, and the objective is to find low-rank matrices $\{X^{(j)}\}_{j=1}^n$ such that $\by^{(j)} \approx \L(X^{(j)})$ for each $j=1,\dots,n$, i.e., for each $j = 1,\dots,n$, we are required to find a low-rank matrix near an affine space.
+In this stage a normalized linear map $\L : \R^{q \times q} \rightarrow \R^d$ is fixed, and the objective is to find low-rank matrices $\ensafull$ such that $\by^{(j)} \approx \L(X^{(j)})$ for each $j=1,\dots,n$.
 Without the requirement that the $X^{(j)}$'s be low-rank, such linear inverse problems are ill-posed in our context as $q^2$ is typically taken to be larger than $d$.
 With the low-rank restriction, this problem is well-posed and it is known as the \emph{affine rank minimization problem}.
 This problem is NP-hard in general \cite{Nat:93}.
 However, due to its prevalence in a range of application domains \cite{Faz:02,RFP:10}, significant efforts have been devoted towards the development of tractable heuristics that are useful in practice and that succeed on certain families of problem instances.
 We describe next two popular heuristics for this problem.

 The first approach -- originally proposed by Fazel in her thesis \cite{Faz:02} and subsequently analyzed in \cite{CanRec:09,RFP:10} -- is based on a convex relaxation in which the rank constraint is replaced by the nuclear norm penalty, which leads to the following convex program: